profdenis/app_dev1/docs/2. PyQt/B. Signals/01-button-click.md

 ---------------

 ??? info "Use of AI"
     Page written in part with the help of an AI assistant, mainly using Perplexity AI.
 The AI was used to generate explanations, examples and/or structure suggestions.
-All information has been verified, edited and completed by the author.
+All information has been verified, edited, and completed by the author.